 The Organization’s guard phone is open around the clock: 71 74 76 76

--You also meet many different people that you hadn’t seen.
+-You also meet many different people, that you would not otherwise have met.
 Both in terms of cultural background, political opinion, income and other things.
 When you meet about something like this, it’s like everyone’s going to be equal, whoever they are.
 And, of course, we also get a good team-up, “says Janne Bisgaard Sørensen.

 In Skanderborg, consultant Claus Lindgaard is accustomed to driving towards North Jutland in his daily work.
 But occasionally he also packs the car to participate in one of Missing Peoples searches.

-It’s not because we’re especially good people.
-But we have found it here to meet about, and when we seek, there are many people who do not know the missing person at all.
-It hits something in many to be able to help someone in distress, he experiences.
+It’s not because we’re especially good people, but we have found Missing People as a commond stand and when we search, there are many people, who do not know the missing person at all.
+It touches something in all of us, to be able to help someone in distress, he experiences.

--It probably always gives a plug when we don’t find the one we’re looking for.
+-It probably always hurts the heart, when we don’t find the person we’re looking for.
 But If we have done a serious job, I am satisfied.
 And I have not yet experienced anything else, he says.

-24-year-old Benedikte Winther has soon been two years in the organization:
+24-year-old Benedikte Winther has almost been in the organization for two years:

-I have to prioritize my work first.
-But then the volunteer work in Missing People is what fills the most.
-It heats your heart very much when you feel that you have made a difference, she emphasizes.
+I have to prioritize my work first, but then the volunteer work in Missing People is what fills the most.
+It warms the heart very much, when you feel, that you have made a difference, she emphasizes.